-We will hold hearings on the impact of sanctions on 13 countries in Latin America, Africa, and Asia.
-The opening session of the Tribunal will take place in January 2023 and the closing session will be held in June 2023.
+We will hold hearings on the impact of sanctions on 16 countries in Latin America, Africa, and Asia.
+The opening session of the Tribunal will take place in January 2023 in New York City, and the closing session will be held in July 2023 in Caracas, Venezuela.
 Both will be held in person.
-The remaining sessions will be held online, from winter 2023 to summer 2023.
+All country hearings will be held online, from winter 2023 to summer 2023.

-The nations represented in the Tribunal are Cuba, Iran, Iraq, Lebanon, Libya, Palestine, Nicaragua, North Korea, Sudan, Syria, Venezuela, Yemen, and Zimbabwe.
+The nations represented in the Tribunal are Cuba, Ethiopia, Eritrea, Haiti, Iran, Iraq, Lebanon, Libya, Palestine, Nicaragua, North Korea, Sudan, Syria, Venezuela, Yemen, and Zimbabwe.

 Targeted sanctions and blockades impact every aspect of life.
 We have therefore selected 15 themes to cover in the Tribunal, though not all nations will discuss all themes.
 This will be left to the discretion of experts and witnesses representing each nation.
 The themes are public health, financial systems, refugees and migration, exports and tourism, education, technology development, infrastructure, agriculture, civil society, development, women empowerment, macroeconomics, manufacturing and industry, environmental impact, and welfare and employment.